mugifly/angular-nest/README.md

 # angular-nest

-Simple web app template with Angular v13 + NestJS v8 + ng-openapi-gen.
+Simple web app template with Angular v13 + NestJS v8 + ng-openapi-gen + Angular Material.

 Deployable on Heroku (with/without Docker) and other Docker base servers.